The Montoya Effect

 Pilot Study Takes Flight

-This was just a pilot study, but it was a very good pilot study and appeared to be making waves in the research world.
-One radiologist stated
+This was just a pilot study, but it was a very good pilot study and appears to be making waves in the research world.
+One radiologist stated:

 “It suggests an actual organic basis for the symptoms of chronic fatigue syndrome.
 And I think it will definitely spark other research.” – Dr. Paolo Nucifora, University of Pennsylvania School of Medicine. “